 - 8th Grade Days: 8th grade classes from Bay Area schools are invited to attend our 8th Grade Days, held in September and October.
 8th grade students, along with their teachers and chaperones, spend a half-day at Salesian College Preparatory experiencing Salesian school life.
 We invite teachers and administrators from Bay Area schools to schedule an “8th Grade Day” by contacting Admissions Director Christina Karabinis at firstname.lastname@example.org or (510) 234-4433, ext.
 1416.

 - Information Nights: In the fall and spring, prospective applicants and their parents and guardians are encouraged to attend our Information Nights to learn about Salesian’s college prep curriculum, athletic program, student clubs and more.
 Dates of upcoming Information Nights are listed at www.salesian.com/admissions.

 - Open House: The annual Salesian Open House is held on Sunday, October 21, 2018.
 This is a wonderful opportunity for families and students to tour our 21-acre campus, speak with students and faculty, meet with athletic coaches, guidance counselors and alumni.
-Reservations are not required.
+Pre-register and receive a special gift.

 In general, a well-qualified eighth grade applicant: